Road & Highway Repair in Auckland

 Potholes Breaking Through the Road Surface

 Your private road, car park, or accessway has potholes forming and growing after every rain event.
 Water is getting into the pavement structure and breaking the surface apart from underneath.
-The potholes need proper digout repair — not just cold mix thrown in the hole.
+The potholes need proper digout repair, not cold mix thrown in the hole.

 2